 - Premium dollars accumulate in a tax-sheltered basis within the life insurance policy

-- Owner can withdraw or borrow accumulated cash value in a tax-preferred basis
+- The owner can withdraw or borrow accumulated cash value on a tax-preferred basis

 - Contributions grow tax-sheltered above RRSP, RPP limits

-- Contributions doesn’t need to be T4’d income, therefore can be dividend income or funded through retained earnings within the corporation
+- Contributions don’t need to be T4’d income, therefore can be dividend income or funded through retained earnings within the corporation

-- Business owner can set up IRP for his or herself, or select employees within a corporation
+- A business owner can set up IRP for his or herself, or select employees within a corporation

 as a fringe benefit or means of internal buyout mechanism

 - Can allow the owner of the policy to creditor protect the assets with a designated beneficiary.